 - 1. Access the Advanced Settings.

 - a.
 Touch the Settings tab.

 - b.
 Touch the Advanced tab.

 - c.
-Enter the Advanced settings code. - d.
-Touch OK.
+Enter the Advanced settings code.

-- 2. Touch the Data Management tab.

-- 3. Touch the Clinical Data tab.

-- 4. Specify settings.
+d.
+Touch OK .
+The General tab appears.
+2. Touch the Data Management tab.
+3. Touch the Clinical Data tab.
+4. Specify settings.
 Setting Action/Description Automatically send on manual save Select this option to specify that measurements are sent to the network when a clinician saves measurements on the Home tab.
+Note When the device is in the Continuous Monitoring profile, this setting is grayed out.
 Note When the monitor is not connected to the network, measurements saved on the monitor are sent to the network with the first successful send after reconnecting to the network.
 Delete readings after successful send Select this option to specify that measurements are deleted from the monitor after they are successfully sent to the network.
 Sent measurements do not appear in the Review tab.
 Emulate Spot Vital Signs LXi Select this option to specify that clinical data sent to the network appears as Spot Vital Signs LXi data at the network.
 Connect to CS Select to enable connection to the Connex central station.